 [Judges' conclusion of manslaughter conviction delivered by a Tel Aviv military court on Wednesday in the trial of Sergeant Elor Azaria.]

-- Family of Palestinian assailant killed by Elor Azaria disappointed with verdict, vows to go to The Hague
+- Family of Palestinian Assailant Killed by Elor Azaria Vows to Go to The Hague

 Item 292.
 Under paragraph 298 of the Penal Code, a person who causes the death of another person through an unlawful act commits manslaughter.
 The ruling holds that an unlawful act is any act that endangers the life of another, which is carried out from within criminal thinking, causing a fatal outcome.
 In the case before us, it is undisputed that the accused fired at the head of the terrorist al-Sharif at short range, after having aimed the weapon at his head and there can be no dispute that such shooting can “endanger the other person’s life.”
 The defendant was also well aware that the shooting he carried out “neutralizes the system” and “kills with high probability.”
 A dispute emerged between the sides on the question of the causal connection between the shooting performed by the accused and the terrorist’s death, as did a dispute regarding the justification for the shooting in question.
 Whereas the prosecution argued that there was no justification for the shooting by the accused, the claim of the accused was that he suspected that the terrorist had an explosive device on his body and in light of that suspicion – the shooting was in accordance with the rules of engagement.
 Alternatively, it was claimed, that even if the suspicion was imagined, in light of the circumstances at the scene of the incident, there were extenuating circumstances.